Table of Contents

 Sleep deprivation causes

 The most prevalent cause of sleep deprivation is not allowing enough time to sleep.
 A lack of allowed time for sleep mainly depends on personal time management.
 One must calculate a reasonable amount of time for sleep in relation to the waking time the next day.
+Other factors that may cause sleep deprivation:- circadian rhythm disorder

 - delayed sleep phase syndrome,